 Which is why we like to keep things simple and in the absence of having a crystal ball, diversification and keeping costs low are the key to any successful investment strategy.
 Picking stocks doesn’t work, and if the statistics don’t convince you (Financial Times: “99% of actively managed equity funds fail to beat their benchmarks.”), all you have to do is look at the long list of fallen geniuses (Neil Woodford anyone?).
 Property is wonderful, but it is complicated to achieve diversification and it takes effort (and money) to maintain the assets.
 Private equity is great, but you lock up your money for a very long time and the fees are very high.
 Commodities are awesome, but more so than any other form of beta, you are subject to timing risk, as the cost of storage is implied in the price.
 That leaves low cost, low maintenance, and hugely diversified equity index funds, in the form of easy to transact ETFs (Exchange Traded Funds).
 Happy days!

-Please look out for our next post on Alpha in this six-part series, as we look into all the core risk categories.
+Check out our next post on Alpha > in this six-part series, as we look into all the core risk categories.